Astromato/video-clustering-algorithm/README.md

 ## Installation

-for thesting purposes we porpose using python 3.8.* with a 64-bits machine.
+For testing purposes we porpose using python 3.8.* with a 64-bits machine.

 Clone the repository and Install the dependencies